dots the damp undisturbed forest bark

 Not Threatened

-The one that looks like it wants to be touched has a body that is leafy and broad, with large, rounded lobes that spread across the bark or rock like a crumpled piece of velvet.
-The colour is a pale greyish-green to brownish-green when dry, bright green when wet.
-The surface is soft and velvety, almost like suede or fine leather.
-It is the lichen of the soft touch, the one that feels as good as it looks, the one that invites you to reach out and stroke it.
+You want to touch it.
+Sticta latifrons has a body that is leafy and broad.
+Large, rounded lobes spread across the bark or rock like a crumpled piece of velvet.
+The colour is a pale greyish-green to brownish-green when dry.
+Bright green when wet.
+The surface is soft and velvety.
+Almost like suede or fine leather.
+It is the lichen of the soft touch.
+The one that feels as good as it looks.
+The one that invites you to reach out and stroke it.
 What makes it special is the texture.
 The sticta lichen is one of the softest lichens in New Zealand.
-Its upper surface is covered in a fine, velvety fuzz, a layer of tiny hairs that gives it a soft, suede-like feel.
-When you touch it, it feels like soft fabric, like the skin of a fruit, like something that should not be growing on a rock.
-It is the lichen of the caress, the one you want to stroke, the one that rewards a gentle touch.
-The sticta lichen is a foliose lichen, meaning it grows in flat, leafy lobes that are attached to the substrate at points but not completely stuck down.
-The lobes are broad and rounded, often with a wavy or ruffled margin.
-The underside is pale, with a network of raised, branching veins that are a distinctive feature of the Sticta genus.
-Under a hand lens, the veins are visible, a delicate network on the pale underside.
-Biologically, the sticta lichen is a partnership, a fungus, a green alga, and a cyanobacterium living together.
+Its upper surface is covered in a fine, velvety fuzz.
+A layer of tiny hairs gives it a soft, suede-like feel.
+When you touch it, it feels like soft fabric.
+Like the skin of a fruit.
+Like something that should not be growing on a rock.
+It is the lichen of the caress.
+The one you want to stroke.
+The one that rewards a gentle touch.
+The sticta lichen is a foliose lichen.
+It grows in flat, leafy lobes.
+They are attached to the substrate at points but not completely stuck down.
+The lobes are broad and rounded.
+Often with a wavy or ruffled margin.
+The underside is pale.
+It has a network of raised, branching veins.
+This is a distinctive feature of the Sticta genus.
+Under a hand lens, the veins are visible.
+A delicate network on the pale underside.
+Biologically, the sticta lichen is a partnership.
+A fungus, a green alga, and a cyanobacterium living together.
 The fungus provides structure and protection.
 The green alga provides food through photosynthesis.
 The cyanobacterium provides nitrogen through fixation.
-It is a three-way partnership, a tiny ecosystem on the bark of an old tree.
+It is a three-way partnership.
+A tiny ecosystem on the bark of an old tree.
 To find sticta lichen is to find the soft, velvety patch on the bark.
-It is pale, leafy, and soft, a living piece of suede on the tree.
-You can run your finger over the surface and feel the soft, velvety texture.
-It is the lichen of the soft touch, the one that feels as good as it looks, the one that proves that even the oldest things can be beautiful.
+It is pale, leafy, and soft.
+A living piece of suede on the tree.
+You can run your finger over the surface.
+You feel the soft, velvety texture.
+It is the lichen of the soft touch.
+The one that feels as good as it looks.
+The one that proves that even the oldest things can be beautiful.
+No recorded Māori name distinguishes the sticta lichen from other lichens.
+Lichens were generally called pūkohu or pukorokoro.
+The soft, velvety texture would have been noticed.
+It looked like the skin of a bird.
+Like the fur of an animal.
+No distinct name survives.
+The sticta lichen was sometimes used as a dressing for wounds.
+The soft, flexible lobes were applied to cuts and burns.
+They stopped bleeding and promoted healing.